 Audiences will be delighted, provoked, and fascinated as each reading brings them close to the edge.

-The series will feature three single-night performances.
+The series will feature two single-night performances.

 Titles and co-producers to be announced early 2018.